 How to find HDR content in Amazon Prime Video

 Amazon may have beat Netflix to the HDR party, but it’s just as tricky to find HDR-ready content in its Prime Video app.
 Like Netflix, the best it offers is an HDR logo next to selected titles.
-At present, we believe these are:
+At present, some of the available titles include:

 - Men in Black 3